blashin888/conditions-for-non-fragility/draft.md

 ---

-3. Modes Before Meaning
+### 3. Modes Before Meaning

 Errors are not only about content.

 They are about mode selection.

-Different contexts require different modes:
+Different contexts call for different modes:

-Exploration
+- Exploration

-Verification
+- Verification

-Update (real-time relevance)
+- Update

-Emergency (safety-first)
+- Emergency

 Failure occurs when:

-a situation is processed under the wrong mode
+a situation tends to be processed under the wrong mode.

 Non-fragility requires:

-Recognizing context before responding
+- Recognizing context before responding

-Allowing mode transitions without rupture
+- Allowing mode transitions without rupture

+---

 4. Distributed Structure, Anchored Responsibility